Chris Jones (basketball, born 1993): College career

 Jones played three seasons at the University of North Texas, where he was the school's third all-time steals leader (127), and sixth in career assists (282).
 As a freshman at UNT, Jones set the freshman record with 4.26 assists per game, and averaged 14.1 points per game which was the 19th-highest nationally among freshmen.

 He attended Angelo State University for his senior season, Class of 2015, and averaged 15.3 points per game with 4.7 assists and 2.1 steals.
 In 2015 Jones was Lone Star Conference All-First Team, Lone Star Conference All-Defensive Team, and National Association of Basketball Coaches All-District South Central First Team.

 Professional career

 On August 5, 2019, Jones signed with Bursaspor of the Turkish Basketbol Süper Ligi (BSL).
 He averaged 15.4 points, 3.2 rebounds, 6.8 assists and league-high 1.9 steals in 23 games played.

 On August 16, 2020, Jones signed with Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 On July 10, 2021, he officially parted ways with the Israeli powerhouse.

 On July 20, 2021, Jones signed with ASVEL of the French LNB Pro A and the EuroLeague.

 On June 27, 2022, Jones signed a one-year deal with Valencia of the Liga ACB and the EuroLeague.
 On March 23, 2023, Jones signed a three-year extension with the Spanish club.

 On July 20, 2025, he signed with Hapoel Tel Aviv of the Israeli Ligat HaAl.

+In 2026, Jones signed with Crvena zvezda of the EuroLeague.